-The COOP identifies essential functions and processes that must be continued or rapidly resumed following a disruption.
-Public Works analyzed over 150 processes and prioritized their value to protect life and safety, property, and the environment.
+The COOP identifies essential functions and processes that must be continued or rapidly resumed after disruption of normal activities.
+Public Works analyzed over 150 processes and prioritized their value to protect critical infrastructure, life, and property.
 The COOP identifies the resources needed to restore essential processes and ensure that the fundamental responsibilities of Public Works are executed during responses to emergencies or disasters.
 The Public Works COOP was activated and extensively utilized for the planning and response to the COVID-19 pandemic.